Turkey arrests 1, suspects Kurdish militants behind bombing

 “A little while ago, the person who left the bomb was detained by our Istanbul Police Department teams,” the Anadolu Agency quoted Interior Minister Suleyman Soylu as saying.
 He did not identify the suspect but said 21 other people were also detained for questioning.

+Sunday’s explosion was a shocking reminder of the anxiety and safety concerns that stalked the Turkish population during years when such attacks were common.
+The country was hit by a string of deadly bombings between 2015 and 2017, some by the Islamic State group, others by Kurdish militants who seek increased autonomy or independence.

-The minister said evidence obtained pointed to the Kurdistan Workers’ Party, or PKK, and to its Syrian extension, the PYD.
+The minister said evidence obtained pointed to the Kurdistan Workers’ Party, or PKK, and to its Syrian extension, the Democratic Union Party, or PYD.
 He said the attack would be avenged.

-“Those who made us go through this pain in Istiklal Avenue will be inflicted much more pain,” Soylu said.
+“We know what message those who carried out this action want to give us.
+We got this message,” Soylu said.
+“Don’t worry, we will pay them back heavily in return.”

 Soylu also blamed the United States, saying a condolence message from the White House was akin to a “killer being first to show up at a crime scene.”
-Turkey accuses the U.S. of supporting Syrian Kurdish groups.
+Turkey has been infuriated by U.S. support for Syrian Kurdish groups.

+He said security forces believe that instructions for the attack came from Kobani, the majority Kurdish city in northern Syria that borders Turkey.

+In its condolence message, the White House said it strongly condemned the “act of violence" in Istanbul, adding: “We stand shoulder-to-shoulder with our NATO ally (Turkey) in countering terrorism.”

 The PKK has fought an insurgency in Turkey since 1984.
 The conflict has killed tens of thousands of people since then.